 - The speaker chooses a concept from the list below that they would like to imagine

-- The practice is started by everyone closing their eyes and taking some deep breaths and a moment to arrive in experience, guided by the question-asker.
+- The practice is started by everyone closing their eyes.
+The question-asker guides people to take some deep breaths and arrive in experience.
 If anyone prefers to open their eyes at any point that is welcome.

-- The question-asker asks the speaker questions.
-They can use questions from the list below, they may need to have their eyes open for this.
+- The question-asker asks the speaker questions about their concept and experience.
+They can use questions from the list below or follow their own style of guiding and curiosity.

 - Remember that the speaker can’t get it wrong – they can share whatever is in their experience.
 They can also go at whatever pace feels comfortable to them.

-- At the end of the ten minutes, the question-asker tells everyone that the time is up.
+- At the end of the 15 minutes, the question-asker lets everyone know and gives people a bit of time to come back to the room.

 List of Concepts